Lance Clark, MA, LCMHC, BC-TMH, QS

-I have been married for 24 years and have three children, two girls and a boy whom we homeschooled K-12.
+I have been married for 25 years and have three children, two girls and a boy whom we homeschooled K-12.
 My eldest Daughter (20) has graduated from Fire and Fragrance Discipleship Training School and Revival and Reformation Discipleship Bible School, both out of Youth With A Mission's (YWAM), Kona, Hawaii base at the University of Nations.
-My next eldest Daughter (18) is presently in Boston, in-residence in YWAM's Creative Arts Discipleship Training School, having turned down acceptance to UNC School of Arts to pursue deeper intimacy with God.
+My next eldest Daughter (19) has graduated from YWAM's Boston-based Creative Arts Discipleship Training School (which included a three-month National Tour presenting "The ENCOUNTER"), having turned down acceptance to UNC School of Arts to pursue deeper intimacy with God.
 My Son (17) studies Jiu Jitsu, works, self-direct home-schools, and works to evangelize people in the on-line gaming communities of which he is a part.

 Alana Bell, MA, LCMHCA, NCC